andyrodrigues30/dino_feeder/README.md

-# Natural History Museum | Feed the Dino
+# Natural History Museum | Feed The Dino

 View the working digital solution at: https://andyrodrigues30.github.io/nhm_feed_the_dino/